graasp/docs/blog/2024-12-12-production-release.md

 - Remove the "Published" badge from the item grid
 - Enhance modals for File Upload, Etherpad, and App creation
-- Enable deletion of pseudonymized logins and their associated guest data
+- Enable the deletion of pseudonymized logins and their associated guest data for better data management.
-- Fix crash when accessing links without a protocol
+- Fix the crash that occurs when accessing links without a protocol (e.g., missing "http://").
-- Resolve color display issues
+- Address and resolve color display inconsistencies across the platform.
-- Eliminate use of display names
+- Eliminate use of display names for items

 ## Apps